marshallford/terraform-provider-pfsense/docs/resources/dnsresolver_domainoverride.md

 - `apply` (Boolean) Apply change, defaults to `true`.
 - `description` (String) For administrative reference (not parsed).
-- `tls_hostname` (String) An optional TLS hostname used to verify the server certificate when performing TLS Queries.
+- `tls_hostname` (String) A TLS hostname used to verify the server certificate when performing TLS Queries.
 - `tls_queries` (Boolean) Queries to all DNS servers for this domain will be sent using SSL/TLS, defaults to `false`.

 ## Import